keithalewis/math/sum.md

        &= (V_u + A_u)D_u|_{\AA_t} \\
 \end{aligned}
 $$
-The lemma is established by finite induction since $T$ has no accumulation points.
+The lemma is established by finite induction.

 We say $(M_t)_{t\in T}$ is a martingale measure if $M_t\in ba(\AA_t)$ and $M_t = M_u|_{\AA_t}$ for $u > t$.